-This program originated in 2014 when 200 caregivers and 200 children ages 0 to 5 years from the small community of La Cuesta, just outside of Tegucigalpa, were provided with health care treatment, disease prevention and assessment of language, motor skills, cognitive abilities and social interaction skills.
+This program was the brainchild of Dr Donald Kaminsky, Tegucigalpa Rotarian and founder of AyO.
+The program originated in 2014 when 200 caregivers and 200 children ages 0 to 5 years from the small community of La Cuesta, just outside of Tegucigalpa, were provided with health care treatment, disease prevention and assessment of language, motor skills, cognitive abilities and social interaction skills.
 It was funded by Kelowna Rotary clubs and the Rotary Foundation.

 The program ran for 1 year, and caregivers were taught how to stimulate their children through play activities with other children, the proper development they should expect for their children, how to cook nutritional healthy foods, and how to prevent disease.
 The children’s health and development were assessed.
 De-worming and vitamin/nutritional supplementation were provided where warranted.
 The children in this photo are being taught about proper hand-washing.